greenerservices/greenerservices.github.io/app/principles/8-design-for-greener-architecture-data-security.md

 Greener approaches to architecture, data and security help maximise efficiency and reduce waste.

 <div class="govuk-inset-text app-wcag-callout">
-  <p class="govuk-body">The actions under this principle can generally be applied to on-premise systems as well as on the cloud.</p>
+  <p class="govuk-body">The actions under this principle can generally be applied to on-premise systems as well as data centres in the 'cloud'.</p>
 </div>

 ### Likely lead roles